BMajnu/MagicInput/README.md

 *   **Missing Dependencies:** If you encounter `ImportError` messages, ensure you have installed all dependencies using `pip install -r requirements.txt`.
 *   **UI Freezes/Lag:** If the application becomes unresponsive, it might be due to heavy operations.
 Ensure your system meets the minimum requirements and consider restarting the application.
+*   **Terminal Doesn’t Exit After Send & Close:** This has been addressed.
+If you still see the Python process lingering, ensure you’re on the latest code; the app now forces termination shortly after shutdown.

 ## Contributing